Everybody looked forward all week to Saturday Nights. That's when everything happened in town.

-Clay County where we was all borned and raised - was a dry county.
+Clay County where we was all born and raised - was a dry county.
 And the boys, (those that minded the spirits), had to drive across the St. Francis river which was the state line to get something a little stronger than Dr. Pepper.
 Usually stashed somewhere in the barn or the chicken coop or even the outhouse one could find some sippin' spirits or corn sqeezins.

 The youngest of the boys, Byron, the closest to my age being only a couple of years older, tended to take after Grandpa who was quite a scrapper in his time.
 Grandpa was an old "knuckle and skull" fighter from way back, and I've often heard stories of when he knew Jesse James the outlaw pretty good.

-So when the youngest got his first car, he would go to where they were having fist fights for sport.
+So when the youngest got his first car, he would go to where they were having knuckle and skull fist fights for sport.
 I've been with him on one of those forays.
 But I just never did cotton to the idea of getting into the middle of a ring of cars with everybody sitting on the hoods, and letting some big old tough country boy beat me senseless trying to re-arrange my face, so, I never did participate.
-Call it whatever you want, but at least it didn't take 32 of me to make a full set of teeth!
+Call it whatever you want, but at least it doesn't take 32 of me to make a full set of teeth!

-Byron and me would ride a planter or some kind of tractor drawn piece of equipment as the season called for it, and Grandpa would give us both a dollar at the end of the week.
+Byron and I would ride a planter or some kind of tractor drawn piece of equipment; the season which called for it, and Grandpa would give us both a dollar at the end of the week.
 Man, talk about making bank!
 We thought we had a lot of money!
 And it was to an 8 year old! (was a quarter when we were younger),

 I liked to go looking through all the wonderful places in town to spend my dollar.
 Boy, it was exciting!
 Right across from the park was the 10¢ store, and beside it was Dortche's Grocery Store.